NoxNode/confilex/README.md

 C to copy current directory to clipboard

+P to change the console directory to the current confilex directory (doesn't do anything yet)

-E or P to exit
+E to exit